Exposing your skin to the sun is essential

 • Just press your nail on any of these spots, and you will feel the skin cave-in under the pressure.

-• Had you groomed them earlier, they never would have appeared.
+• Had you groomed them earlier, they would never have appeared.

 Evolutionary obligation

-Some people claim that, because of the thinning of the ozone layer, and because we have less fur than before, human skin has lost its ability to endure the rays of our life-sustaining star.
+Some people claim that, because of the thinning of the ozone layer, and because we have less fur than before, human skin has lost its ability to withstand the rays of our life-sustaining star.

 • We can force our skin to adapt.